 “This song and melody were born in Roberto's heart.
 It is a powerful song of love which we feel within his fine playing.
 A very moving performance and I love it."
 (Danny Thompson - double bass titan and music legend);

 "A charming genius!
-One of my all-time favourite performers." - Martin Stephenson, UK songwriting legend and leader of the Daintees.
+One of my all-time favourite performers." - Martin Stephenson, UK songwriting great and leader of the Daintees).

 This is stuff people have said about me, and I am quite proud of it, but now I'll tell you about myself in my own words.

 Roberto Cassani is my real name.
 I play double bass and I like stories, people and life.
 I was born in Milano, Italia and I was brought up in the crazy town of Rivolta d'Adda, where everyone was either mad as a hatter, or liked too much wine, or both.
 I left many years ago despite loving the place, just out of sheer devilment...and I eventually settled in Scotland.

 Just like you and everyone else, I did and still do a few different things to keep the wolves from the door...
 I started as an author and songwriter when I was barely a teenager in Italy.
 When I came to the U.K. I found fertile employment as a sort of comedy folk singer.
 I then became a session double bass player.
 I am often found playing jazz around central Scotland, or the blues or every conceivable type of music in which I can squeeze a double bass.
 But I suppose the reason why you are reading this is to know about my eccentric little songs and stories... well they seem to come out without me asking...
 It must be nice to be some serious Dylan, but instead I have an overbearing funny bone and mischievous tendons, so I can’t help it.